What is a Tech Stack, and Why Does it Matter To My Business?

 Why does a technology stack matter?

-Your technology stack can allow your business to have a better user experience and your clients.
+To prioritize customer success, tech stacks should seamlessly integrate with business processes with effortless user experience.
 Investing in the right tools can seem like a daunting and expensive process.
 But, if chosen thoughtfully and strategically, you will feel your technology choices benefit you in the future.

 An insufficient technology stack can also cause equipment failure leaving your business with downtime.
 When you have a solid technology stack that has been tested and verified that it will complement each other, you will have an optimized environment.

-If your MSP does not provide you with the reason for how and why they chose their technology stack, this is concerning.
-The technology stack they provide for your business should have been vetted and selected to ensure that the different products and technology complement each other.
+If your MSP does not provide you with the reason for how and why they chose their technology stack, this is cause for concern.
+The technology stack they provide for your business should be carefully selected to ensure it has products and technology.